The Gazette has a long and established history, and has been at the heart of British public life for almost 350 years.

 As the first official journal of record and the newspaper of the Crown, The Gazette became an authoritative and reliable source of news, and this served the purposes of both the Crown and the Executive well.

-The state already held incomparable sources of information from overseas: during peacetime, the various British embassies could be relied on to relay strategic and political news back home and, in times of war, the despatches of the British generals served a similar purpose – both sources acting effectively as the foreign correspondents of their day.
+The state already held incomparable sources of information from overseas: during peacetime the various British embassies could be relied upon to relay strategic and political news back home and, in times of war, the despatches of the British generals served a similar purpose – both sources acting effectively as the foreign correspondents of their day.

 From 1889, all three Gazettes were published by Her Majesty's Stationery Office.
-Today, The Gazette is published by TSO, on behalf of The National Archives, following TSO's successful retaining of the contract.
+Today, The Gazette is published by TSO, on behalf of The National Archives, following TSO's successful retaining of the contract in 2012.

 The Gazette transformed for the digital era